 The Project is exempt because the request to encroach into the protected zone of two oak trees is related to minor alterations in the condition of private land and vegetation, associated with the repair of an existing wooden bridge.
+The two trees that were removed were due to natural events and poor health and condition, including the danger of collapse due to a deteriorated root system.
 The Project will not alter the primary use of the property as an SFR.

 The Project Site and the surrounding properties have been altered from their natural conditions and exist in a partially developed area of Altadena.
 The Project Site is currently occupied by an SFR in addition to the subject bridge.
 There are 10 oaks on the subject property; the Project will have no anticipated impact on eight of those oak trees.
+The two removed oak trees were removed due to natural events related to weather, and poor health and condition.
 The Project is not located within an identified oak woodland.
 The proposed repair work will have minimal impacts due to small scale development activities and minimal ground disturbance.
 The requested encroachments are considered minor impacts that would not result in further loss of an oak woodland or ecosystem.
 The Project Site has been used for an SFR since 1949.